Publication history of Dick Grayson: Return as Nightwing

 During one of his nightly patrols with Batman, Nightwing is shot by KGBeast and nearly killed.
-As a result, he suffered from severe memory loss and attempted to build a new life in Bludhaven.
+As a result, he suffered from severe memory loss and attempted to build a new life in Blüdhaven.
 He changed his name to Ric, gave up being Nightwing, and became a taxi driver that frequently went to bars.
-With Bludhaven suffering from an increase in crime from the vigilante's absence, a detective named Sapienza comes across Dick's abandoned hideout in the subway and decides to become the new Nightwing.
-Sapienza recruits a team of his friends in law enforcement to help him, and together they make a team of Nightwings using Dick Grayson's old uniforms.
-In addition to Sapienza, the team consists of Malcolm Hutch, the deputy chief in the Bludhaven fire department, Zak Edwards, vice of the 10th precinct, and Colleen Edwards, detective of the 14th precinct.
+With Blüdhaven suffering from an increase in crime from the vigilante's absence, a detective named Sapienza comes across Dick's abandoned hideout in the subway and decides to become the new Nightwing.
+Sapienza recruits a team of his friends in law enforcement to help him, and together they make a team of Nightwings using Dick's old uniforms.
+In addition to Sapienza, the team consists of Malcolm Hutch, the deputy chief in the Blüdhaven fire department, Zak Edwards, vice of the 10th precinct, and Colleen Edwards, detective of the 14th precinct.

 During the Year of the Villain, Dick Grayson is captured by William Cobb, his grandfather who is a Talon.
-William Cobb forces Dick Grayson to wear goggles, putting Dick under his spell.
-Dick Grayson, as a Talon, fights off other Nightwing heroes.
-A Nightwing hero named Connor Red shoots at Dick Grayson's mask, making his eye visible.
-Connor Red pleads for mercy saying he has a family, and as the sun comes up Dick Grayson suddenly breaks out of his grandfather's control.
-Dick Grayson starts to remember his adventures as Nightwing (like Forever Evil, the Joker, and Bane).
-Dick Grayson defeats Talon, and saves his girlfriend Bea.
-Dick Grayson admits that he has memories of himself as Nightwing, but right now all he wants to do is spend time with Bea.
+William Cobb forces Dick to wear goggles, putting him under his spell.
+Dick, as a Talon, fights off other Nightwing heroes.
+A Nightwing hero named Connor Red shoots at Dick's mask, making his eye visible.
+Connor Red pleads for mercy saying he has a family, and as the sun comes up Dick suddenly breaks out of his grandfather's control.
+Dick starts to remember his adventures as Nightwing (like Forever Evil, the Joker, and Bane).
+Dick defeats Talon, and saves his girlfriend Bea.
+Dick admits that he has memories of himself as Nightwing, but right now all he wants to do is spend time with Bea.
 Afterwards, he journeys to Switzerland to learn more answers about his past from Dr. Haas, who attempts to use the crystal to alter his memories once more.
 However, an explosion seemingly sends her down a river to her death while Ric is able to retrieve the memory crystal, she used on him.
 During the "Joker War" storyline, the Joker steals the memory crystal and uses it to brainwash Grayson into believing he is the Joker's adopted son, "Dicky Boy" and turns him against the Bat Family in his latest war against Batman.
-After Barbara gets the crystal back, Bea uses it to allow him to fully regain his memories as Dick Grayson.
+After Barbara gets the crystal back, Bea uses it to allow him to fully regain his memories as Dick.